Gustav Lokotar

 Gustav Lokotar (12 October 1899 – 12 October 1969) was an Estonian sport shooter.

 He was born in Kalvi Rural Municipality, Virumaa.
 In 1921 he graduated from a military school.

 He began his shooting career in 1931 under the guidance of Johannes Siir.
 He won 19 medals at ISSF World Shooting Championships.
 He was a seven -time Estonian champion in different shooting disciplines.
-From 1934 to 1939 he was a member of Estonian national sport shooting team.
+From 1934 to 1939 he was a member of the Estonian national sport shooting team.

 He is buried at Pärnamäe Cemetery, Tallinn.